simonmichael/hledger_site/src/ledger.md

 - assisted lot tracking for investment transactions
 - a data format supporting embedded code (value expressions, python expressions..)
-- more speed with large files.
+- more speed with large files
+- a C++ API.

 Compared to Ledger, hledger has

-- active maintenance and support (since 2008).
+- more active maintenance and support (since 2008).
 There's a new release every quarter.
 - a complete and accurate manual
 - more built in reports, including standard financial reports
 - multi-period reports